pepsilad2222/AttendanceTracker/README.md

 - Automating this process enhances fairness and improves classroom management

 **Supporting Evidence:**
-- Many institutions are shifting to digital solutions due to time loss and error frequency in manual tracking
+- Many institutions are having a hard time keeping up with all students espically in classes where there are hundreds of people.
+- Anywhere from 5 to 10 minuets can be wasted by the instructor calling everyones name either at the beginning or end of class.
 - Research shows automating attendance improves reporting accuracy and reduces time spent on class logistics

 ---